Flimsy-Fox/VRC-Avatar-PBR/README.md

 - Casting onto reflection, light, and shadow maps (DONE)
 - First-bounce ray casting onto the shader for more accurate lighting
-- Implementing a shader properties addon
+- Implementing a shader properties addon (DONE)

 I am tentative about adding the following features to this shader:
-- Displacement map support
+- Displacement map support (DONE?)
 - Refraction
 - Transmission